 There is nothing like relaxation and a little fun in the sun.
 Costa Rica has a lot of beautiful beaches.
-This two beaches are located on the Pacific side of Costa Rica.
+These two beaches are located on the Pacific side of Costa Rica.
 The sunset was truly amazing to watch.
 As the sun put itself to bed there was such a shift in my surroundings.
-The beach seemed quiet, calm, and very serine.
+The beach seemed quiet, calm, and very serene.
 It almost felt like it was just me, the beach, and this wonderful sunset.
-This location is Playa Domincal Beach.
+This location is Playa Dominical Beach.
 The other beach location is called Playa Jaco Beach.
 I was excited and enjoying this day very much.
-Also it was my first time every being in the ocean.
-What a day…What and experience.
+Also, it was my first time ever being in the ocean.
+What a day…What an experience.

 Created by Denise Hatfield, Social Service Worker, Centennial College, Ashtonbee Campus, Costa Rica International Internship